alx-tools/deep-learning-vagrant-machine/README.md

 Once Vagrant and VirtualBox are installed, clone this repository or import `Vagrantfile` and `bootstrap.sh` in a directory.

-From this directory, let's initiate your Vagrant box by typing in your terminal (it makes time some time to download the Ubuntu image):
+From this directory, let's initiate your Vagrant box by typing in your terminal (it might take some time to download the Ubuntu image):

     $ vagrant init
 And let's start	your Vagrant box: